polterguy/polterguy.github.io/tutorials/expressions/index.md

 These are the most important iterators in Hyperlambda, and you could probably get away with only knowing these, not caring about any of the other iterators.
-However, if you're interested in seeing the full set of iterators, and the entirety of expression's power, you might want to read up on [magic node](/documentation/magic.node).
-If the built in iterators aren't enough for you, you can also extend the expression builder, with your own extension iterators.
+If you're interested in seeing the full set of iterators, and the entirety of expression's power, you might want to read up on [magic node](/documentation/magic.node).
+If the built in iterators aren't enough for you, you can also extend the expression builder with your own extension iterators.

 * [Documentation](/documentation)